surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a filter to allow sorting the WooCommerce variations array (moving the requested variation first) for the WPSSO GMF add-on.
+	* Added a filter to allow sorting of the WooCommerce variations array (moving the requested variation first) for the WPSSO GMF add-on.
 	* Updated the post cache clearing method to clear the cache of any post children as well.
 * **Bugfixes**
 	* Fixed extra min/max energy efficiency meta tags when no energy efficiency value selected.